 - Selling a home (we're going through this, right now!)

-- Making a decision on a major purchase (like a car, home, or college)
+- Trying to make a financial decision on a major purchase (like a car, home, or college)

 - Not making enough income to pay all your bills